 Pick out your tree, keeping in mind that the trees look smaller in the field than they will in your house.
 If you’re tight on space, you may want to grab a tape measure before heading off.

 It will probably take two people to cut down the tree- one to use the saw and the other to hold up the needles.
 After you cut down your tree, carry it back to the spot where you were dropped off and wait for the wagon to take you back to the barn.

 Employees will grab the tree off the wagon and place it on a machine that will shake off loose pine needles and insects from the tree.
 Next, they will take the tree inside the barn where the tree will be measured and baled for easy transport.
 When your tree is ready, they will give you a card with the price and you can step inside the office to pay for your purchase and grab a hot chocolate and cookie.
 Note that debit and credit cards are not accepted so make sure you have cash.
 If you are running low, there is an ATM on the property.

-I was surprised how fast and easy the total process was.
-We were at the tree farm less than an hour.
+I was surprised by how fast and easy the total process was.
+We were at the tree farm for less than an hour.